inclusive-design/adaptive-palette/apps/ollama/README.md

 blank.

 Individual prompts are entered into the text area labelled "What does this
 express: ?".
-There are two ways to chat with an LLM.
+There are two ways to chat with a model.
 All text added to the text area is prefixed with the question "What does this express:"
 That is, if the text box contains: